Early Response Service

 The confidential Early Response Service (ERS) has been successful in helping farmers manage their animals when the going gets tough.
-It operates nationwide with regionally-based animal care specialists supported by dairy companies.
+It operates nationwide with regionally-based DairyNZ staff supported by dairy companies.

 The service is used for different reasons.
 For example, someone driving by may think cows don’t have enough to eat or notice the break fence hasn’t been moved, or rural professionals such as vets and neighbours may have concerns about animal welfare.